 The Great Rare Books Bake Off

-- Submit your entry by posting to Instagram, Twitter, or Facebook, including the hashtag #TheGreatRareBooksBakeOff and either #BakeMonash or #BakePennState depending on which team you are on.
+Include the hashtag #TheGreatRareBooksBakeOff and either #BakeMonash or #BakePennState depending on which team you are on.
 The institution with the most tags wins!

-- Tip: make sure your account is public so your entry is viewable and your vote counts!
+Remember: post between the dates above, use the hashtags, and make sure your account is public so your entry is viewable and your vote counts!

 The pie tin was created in the early 1930s for the Mrs. Smith’s Delicious Home Made Pies Company, a business founded by Amanda Smith in Pottstown, Pennsylvania in 1925.
 Scholars generally agree that at some point between the tin’s initial creation in the early 1930s and the tin’s purchase in June of 2020, the pie which originally filled the tin was eaten by 1 or more unknown Pennsylvanians.
-While not verifiable, rumors persist that after that initial pie was fully consumed, the tin was used by its owners to create a number of their own homemade pies, many of which were likely also consumed before the tin’s acquisition by Apple Hill Antiques.
+While not verifiable, rumours persist that after that initial pie was fully consumed, the tin was used by its owners to create a number of their own homemade pies, many of which were likely also consumed before the tin’s acquisition by Apple Hill Antiques.